SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 type row []byte
 ```
 `CountMinSketch` contains the following:
 1. A matrix of a byte array to store the counters.
-Each row will contain `W` cells and each cell containing a byte.
+Each row will have `W` cells, and each cell containing a byte.
 2. The total number of rows (or the total number of hash functions) is limited to four in the above code.
 So, D here is 4.
 3. An array of seed values of type `uint64` will be used to generate the hash of the data element.
 4. Total number of counters

->We plan to use an approach called "four-bit counter", with the lower four bits of a byte to store the counter for a key *K1* and the upper four bits to store the counter for another key *K2*.
-That means a byte will store the counts for two values.
+>We plan to use a "four-bit counter" approach, with the lower four bits of a byte to store the counter for a key *K1* and the upper four bits to hold the counter for another key *K2*.
+That means a byte will store the counts for two keys.

-*Going forward we will use the term "key" over "data element"*.
+*From now on, we will use the term "key" over "data element"*.
 Count-min sketch supports two operations - `increment(key)` and `estimate(key)`.
 Let's understand the working of these operations.

-The idea behind the `increment` operation can be summarized as:
+The idea behind the `increment` operation can be summarized as follows:

 1. Run D hash functions on the given key (hash0, hash1 and hash2 in the image above).
 2. Find a column index in the matrix by performing `hashValue % totalCounters`.
 3. Increment the value at the identified matrix cell using [four-bit counter approach](#4-bit-counter).

-The idea behind the `estimate` operation is very similar to the `increment` operation.
+The idea behind the `estimate` operation is similar to the `increment` operation.

 1. Run D hash functions on the given key (hash0, hash1 and hash2 in the above image).
 2. Find a column index in the matrix by performing `hashValue % totalCounters`.
 3. Return the **minimum value** from all the identified matrix cells.

 >We return the **minimum value** from all the identified matrix cells to account for hash conflicts between keys.
-It is quite possible that 2 keys might get the same column index (`hashValue % totalCounters`) for the 0th row, but they might get different column indices for the 1st row.
+2 keys might get the same column index (`hashValue % totalCounters`) for the 0th row, but they might get different column indices for the 1st row.
 So, we take the minimum counter value from all the identified matrix cells to reduce the impact of hash conflicts between keys.

 ### Adding tests for increment and estimate